 There’s not a month that goes by in Harris County when there’s not a number of arrests or allegations of sexual assault.
 When matters involving sex crimes are brought to the attention of Texas prosecutors, there is often hell to pay.
 However, those accused, whether guilty or innocent, need not panic or make rash moves like cutting deals with prosecutors.
 Such an action could lead to detrimental consequences for the offender.
 The first of which is agreeing that you did the crime.
 Don’t do that.
-The best option for an individual caught up in a situation like this, is to contact an experienced sexual assault defense lawyer like Attorney Jack B. Carroll.
+The best option for an individual caught up in a situation like this, is to contact an experienced sexual assault defense lawyer.

 What is Sexual Assault or Rape?